ggabbiani/OFL/orthodocs/foundation/core.md

     fl_color(color,alpha=1)

 Set current color and alpha channel, using variable $fl_filament when «color» is undef.
-When variable $fl_debug is true, color information is ignored and debug modifier is applied to children().
+When [fl_dbg_color()](#function-fl_dbg_color)==true, «color» information is ignored and the debug modifier is applied to children().
 If «color» is equal to "ignore" no color is applied to children.

----

-### module fl_context_dump

-__Syntax:__

-    fl_context_dump()

 ---